Cantamus Girls Choir

-The Cantamus Girls Choir is a choir based in Mansfield, Nottinghamshire, and consists of approximately forty girls aged between thirteen and nineteen.
-The choir was founded in 1968 by two married couples: Pamela (Director) and Geoffrey Thompson (Treasurer), and Sheila (Secretary) and Ivan Haslam (Tickets/CD).
-A Junior Choir was added in 1992 taking girls aged 9, who graduate into the Senior Choir at an appropriate time.
+The Cantamus Girls Choir, based in Mansfield, Nottinghamshire, is an all female choir consisting of approximately forty young women between the ages of 13 and 19.
+The choir was founded in 1968 by its four founding members: Pamela Thompson as director, her husband Geoffrey Thompson as treasurer, Sheila Haslam as secretary and Sheila's husband Ivan who managed ticketing and CD Sales.
+Since its first public concert in 1968, over 400 girls have sang in the choir.

-Michael Neaum became the accompanist in 1976 and retired officially in 2006.
-Ann Irons joined as Assistant Director in 1976.
+Michael Neaum was the accompanist between 1976 and 2006.
+Ann Irons joined as assistant director in 1976.
 Elaine Guy was a former member and became a Vocal Tutor in 1983.
-Joy Nicol became a Vocal Tutor in 1995 but died in 2010, aged 45.
+Joy Nicol became a Vocal Tutor from 1995 until her 2010 death.
 Philip Robinson was appointed an accompanist in 2006.

+The Training Choir was added in 1992 accepting girls from aged 9 and shaping and training with many members graduate into the Senior Choir.
+The Cherubs were later added provide a nurturing programme for very young talent to begin their choral journey.

-Notable titles are the Choir of the World title at the 1997 Llangollen Eisteddfod, Olympic Champions title at the World Choir Games in 2004 and 2006, and the Grand Prix award at the Riva de Garda Festival in 1996.
+Cantamus has a history of international achievements, including winning 1st prize in Hungary in 1972 to double 1st prizes at Montreux in 1978.
+Their legacy includes the Grand Prix award at the Riva de Garda Festival in 1996, the "Choir of the World" title at Llangollen Eisteddfod in 1997, two Olympic Champions titles at the World Choir Games in 2004 and 2006, as well as claiming 1st place in the youth class at The North Wales Choir Festival 2022.

 In December 2005, the choir recorded the EMI Album 'Cantamus' one track of which entered the UK Singles Chart with their cover version of "Everybody's Gotta Learn Sometime".

-In 2013 Pamela Cook died, and the baton was passed to Ann Irons with Elaine Guy as Assistant.
-Tributes from former students, associates and friends from all over the globe poured in, recognising her amazing contribution to their lives and to choral music generally.
+In July 2013 Pamela Cook died, and the baton was passed to Ann Irons with Elaine Guy as Assistant.
+Tributes from former students, associates and friends from all over the globe poured in, recognising her contribution to their lives and to choral music generally.
 She was due to receive an honorary degree from Nottingham University but died before it could be awarded.
 This would have added to all her other awards – MBE, Fellowships of both Birmingham Conservatoire and the Royal Academy of Music, and many others.
-She is to be commemorated in Mansfield with her sculpted head to be displayed in the Palace Theatre and by the commissioning of a special choral work dedicated to her.
+On 22nd February 2015 she was commerated with a sculptured bust in foyer of the Mansfield Palace Theatre alongside a bust of composer and pianist, John Ogden.
+The unveiling was accompanied by a special concert to commerorate her featuring a specially commissioned choral work dedicated to her.

-Cantamus's major achievements were when the Senior Choir competed at the 4th World Choir Games in Xiamen, China, in July 2006, winning two gold medals, and achieved the highest mark of the competition with a score of 89.13.
-The choir gave its first public concert in 1968 since when more than 400 girls have sung with Cantamus.